ale8k/auditing-mitm-ssh-server/README.md

 It is expected you bring your own `SSHAuditLogger` implementation for collection and persistence of the logs.

-The receive logs may look like:
+The receive logs from a PTY, it may look like:
 ```go
 func (l *sshAuditLogger) ReceiveInput(inputChan <-chan []byte, sess SessionDetails) {
 	inputBuffer := &bytes.Buffer{}